Making Tax Digital for Income Tax and animal services businesses

 If you also have a part-time job paid through PAYE, that employment income does not form part of the MTD IT threshold calculation.

-What’s changing under MTD for Income Tax
+What’s changed under MTD for Income Tax

 MTD IT replaces the single annual Self Assessment return with a more regular digital reporting process.
 The way your tax is calculated does not change, but how you keep records and submit information to HMRC does.